ywamsendai/ywamsendai-wiki/docs/ywam/join.md

 * Once we have received these completed forms, the leaders will pray and discuss whether now is the right time for you to join us in Japan, or if there is anything else you should do before coming.

 * Stage 3: If you pass both stages, you will then start [fundraising](fundraising.md)!
 You will find info on how much to raise on the [finances page](finances.md).
+This is also a good time to get stuck into [language study](../lifeinjapan/language.md) if you haven't already.

 * Once you have reached at least the Minimum Support Level of financial support, you will pass this stage and we will start the visa process!